scripttease/crawley/README.md

 ### A web Crawler which scrapes a given domain and returns its assets along withh the assets of all accessible domains with the same host.

-#### You can enter the domain you wish to crawl into STDIN and the results will be printed in JSON format to STDOUT
+#### You can enter the domain you wish to crawl at the prompt (STDIN) and the results will be printed in JSON format to STDOUT

+This script is the result of a challenge, the details of which can be found in CHALLENGE.md

 ##Usage: